Sharing our energy with the communities we serve through charitable giving, outreach and employee volunteerism.

-Serving 1.3 million natural gas and electric utility customers in 823 communities across eight states, our direct economic impact in 2020 totaled $1.38 billion.
-This included charitable giving, compensation for more than 3,000 employees, franchise fees, payments to suppliers, and property, sales and use taxes paid to our communities.
+Serving over 1.3 million natural gas and electric utility customers in 824 communities across eight states, our direct economic impact included charitable giving, compensation for almost 2,900 employees, franchise fees, payments to suppliers, and property, sales and use taxes paid to our communities.

 Black Hills Cares